CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances

 To make the problem tractable, we assume knowledge of the object's geometry, represented by a point cloud $\mathbf{P}$, which can be generated from a scan or a CAD model of the object.
-This assumption is reasonable in a factory setting, where the set of available objects, such as screwdrivers, is usually fixed and the geometry of each tool can be obtained.
-The objective is to move both the robot and the object to desired recovery configurations $\mathbf{\hat{q}}$ and $\mathbf{\hat{x}}$, respectively.
-Obtaining the desired configurations is not the primary focus of this work and can be addressed with prior works~\cite{zhang2024dexgraspnet, lu2024ugg}.
-For simplicity in our problem setup, we manually specify $\mathbf{\hat{q}}$ and $\mathbf{\hat{x}}$.
+This assumption is reasonable in a factory setting, where the set of available objects, such as screwdrivers, is usually fixed and the geometry of each object can be obtained.
+The objective is to recover the system to a task-appropriate configuration.
+Rather than predefining a target pose, we formulate the recovery goal as a manifold of valid grasps derived from a small set of primary manipulation demonstrations collected on a single object.

 Additionally, we aim to develop a method that generalizes across object geometries.
 During RL training, objects are randomly sampled from a predefined distribution.
-While during evaluation, objects are selected from both the in-distribution set and the out-of-distribution set.
+While during evaluation, objects are selected from both the in-distribution (ID) set and the out-of-distribution (OOD) set.
 An ideal method should be able to catch the object in contact configurations similar to those from the training examples, even if the target object is out of distribution.

-The method is evaluated based on (1) whether the robot successfully catches the object, (2) the difference between the final state of catching and the desired state, (3) and the performance of the subsequent primary manipulation task.
-Compared to other dexterous manipulation setups, this task is more challenging because the robot needs to move quickly to handle dynamic situations, but also precisely to reach the desired configurations.
+The method is evaluated based on (1) whether the robot successfully catches the object, (2) and the performance of the subsequent primary manipulation task.
+Compared to other dexterous manipulation setups, this task is more challenging because the robot needs to move quickly to handle dynamic situations, but also precisely to reach the desired configurations. \looseness=-1